google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/installing_and_managing_fonts/content.md

 One important thing to note is that not all desktop apps populate their font menu in the same way.
 Sketch, for instance, uses fonts installed locally on your system, whereas Figma combines local fonts with a selection of fonts served from the Google Fonts library—which now includes hundreds of variable fonts.
 Adobe’s various Creative Cloud apps also combine local fonts with a selection of fonts bundled with the apps (including a few variable fonts).
 The Adobe Fonts library does not yet provide any variable fonts.

-Some font manager apps, such as FontBase, Typeface, and RightFont allow the Google Fonts library to be synced to your computer, which means they should show up in all font menus.
+Some font manager apps, such as FontBase, Typeface, and RightFont, allow the Google Fonts library to be synced to your computer, which means they should show up in all font menus.
 However, note that variable fonts are not currently included in Google Fonts’ Developer API, which means that font manager apps that pick up Google Fonts from the web *do not* currently include Google Fonts’ variable fonts.

 Also, support for variable fonts can differ between apps, falling into one of these four scenarios: